Oxygen: Photosynthesis and respiration

-In aquatic animals, dissolved oxygen in water is absorbed by gills, through the skin or via the gut; in terrestrial animals such as tetrapods, oxygen in air is actively taken into the body via lungs, where gas exchange takes place to diffuse oxygen into the blood and carbon dioxide out, and the body's circulatory system then transports the oxygen to other tissues where cellular respiration takes place.
+In aquatic animals, dissolved oxygen in water is absorbed by gills, through the skin, or via the gut; in terrestrial animals such as tetrapods, oxygen in air is actively taken into the body via lungs, where gas exchange takes place to diffuse oxygen into the blood and carbon dioxide out, and the body's circulatory system then transports the oxygen to other tissues where cellular respiration takes place.
 However, in insects, the most successful and biodiverse terrestrial clade, oxygen is directly conducted to the internal tissues via a deep network of airways.
 Hemoglobin in red blood cells binds O_{2}, changing color from bluish red to bright red (CO_{2} is released from another part of hemoglobin through the Bohr effect).
 Other terrestrial invertebrates use hemocyanin (molluscs and some arthropods) or hemerythrin (spiders and lobsters) instead.
 A liter of blood can dissolve up to 200 cm^{3} of O_{2}.

-Until the discovery of anaerobic metazoa, oxygen was thought to be a requirement for all complex life.
+Until the discovery of anaerobic organisms, oxygen was thought to be a requirement for all complex life.

 Reactive oxygen species, such as superoxide ion (O_{2}^{−}) and hydrogen peroxide (H_{2}O_{2}), are reactive by-products of oxygen use in organisms.
 Parts of the immune system of higher organisms create peroxide, superoxide, and singlet oxygen to destroy invading microbes.
 Reactive oxygen species also play an important role in the hypersensitive response of plants against pathogen attack.
 Oxygen is damaging to obligately anaerobic organisms, which were the dominant form of early life on Earth until O_{2} began to accumulate in the atmosphere about 2.5 billion years ago during the Great Oxygenation Event, about a billion years after the first appearance of these organisms.

 An adult human at rest inhales 1.8 to 2.4 grams of oxygen per minute.
 This amounts to more than 6 billion tonnes of oxygen inhaled by humanity per year.